 DeliverTx was handled).
 You have only checkers moves, so it is not very clear what could be interesting at a later date.

 Assume that you want to tally what happened in the block.
 You return this aggregate event:

 The block is now confirmed (opens new window).
 The application needs to save its state to storage, i.e. to its database.
 The state, which includes

 /store/board, is uniquely identified by its Merkle root hash.
 As per the ABCI, this hash has to be returned in a

 byte form.
 For a consensus to be able to emerge, the hash needs to be deterministic after the sequence of the same

 DeliverTx methods in the same order and the same

 EndBlock as mentioned in the documentation (opens new window).

-The application may also keep a pointer in its database as to which state is the latest so it can purge the board from its memory after having returned and saved.
+The application may also keep a pointer in its database regarding which state is the latest, so it can purge the board from its memory after having returned and saved.
 The next

 BeginBlock will inform the application about which state to load.
 The application should keep the state in memory to quickly build on it if the next